gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 tools.
-I've spent years of my programming career dealing with imposter syndrome and if someone had told me at the start of my OCaml journey "Yeh don't worry, everyone has trouble installing packages with Opam, it's not just you," it certainly would have improved my mental health.
+I've spent years of my programming career dealing with imposter syndrome and if someone had told me at the start of my OCaml journey "Yeh don't worry, everyone has trouble installing packages with Opam, it's not just you," it would have improved my mental health a ton.
 I'll attempt to normalize the idea that OCaml tools can be hard to use by sharing a bunch of stories where a tool didn't work the way I expected (as well as the necessary workarounds and related github issues!).